stanmaz/BBOalert/README.md

 - make sure the Developer Mode is switched ON (in right-upper corner)
 - click at "Load Unpacked" button and navigate to the "BBOalert-master" directory and confirm.
 BBOalert should appear on the list of installed extensions

-## Function

-BBOalert communicates thru clipboard using CSV formatted text :

-- at BBO startup, the clipboard must contain the table of alerted calls
-- at the end of the BBO session, clipboard will contain the list of manually entered or modified alerts.
-You will be able to append this data by pasting it at the end of the file.

-The first line must begin with "BBOalert" keyword.
-Other lines should contain at least three text fields separated by commas:

-  - bidding sequence preceding the alerted call including opponent's calls
-  - your bidding call
-  - explanation text

-The calls should be coded using two-character keywords: 1C 1D 1H 1S 1N Db Rd --

-The keyword -- is used for pass for better readability.
-In the explanation field, comma must be avoided.
-Each field may contain leading or trailing spaces or tabs for better readability during coding.
-Fourth field is optional and may be used for comments

-You can also define keyboard shortcuts which are expanded to the predefined text while typing.

-See 'sample.txt' file for more information.
+Note : CHROME does not support extensions under Android.
+You should use YANDEX browser instead.
+The installation procedure is identical, except the last step : you should select the manifest.json file to complete the installation.

 ## How to use

+The data should be stored in a CSV-formatted text file.
+BBOalert uses the clipboard to read this file and to send eventual updates.

 To use BBOalert you should :

-- open the table file with your favorite text editor and keep it open until the end of the BBO session.
+- open the table file with your favorite text editor
 - select all text
 - copy it to clipboard
 - open BBO session using URL https://www.bridgebase.com/v3/?lang=en
-- after you correctly login into BBO, the message should appear confirming that the table has been loaded from clipboard
+- press "Import" button

-If you alert manually during the game, the clipboard shall contain the text to be appended to the table file by pasting it.
+BBOalert records manually alerted calls during the game, To copy the data to the clipboard use "Export" button.
 In the text editor, navigate to the end of the file, and do 'Paste', The records imported from BBO alert will contain a timestamp and the deal number.
-You can retrieve from BBO the deals to review the alerted calls before commiting the changes.
+You can retrieve from BBO the deals to review the alerted calls before committing the changes.

 "Confirm bids" option in BBO ("Account" + "Settings") is required to be able to enter or review alert's explanation before confirming the call.
 You are responsible for the explanation sent to the opponents.

-## Recommended way
+## Recommended way of using BBOalert

 We use the "You only alert once" principle.

 It is needless to code your entire system at once.
 It is a huge task.
-In each bidding system there are sequences which occur almost never.
+In each bidding system there are sequences which almost never occur.

 The program records each alerted call for which no explanation has been found in the data file.
 Use this feature to complete your code with the bidding sequences as they come during the game.
 Your data file will grow as needed.

-I recommend to to proceed this way :
+I recommend to proceed this way :

 - Instead of a simple text editor, create a new file in Google Docs beginning with the keyword BBOalert
-- make this file "Sharable" with write access for your partner and send him the URL link.
+- make this file "Shareable" with write access for your partner and send him the URL link.
 This guarantees to be always in sync.
 - enter the code for opening bids and frequently used responses
 - start playing using this data (remember : select all text + copy to clipboard before starting BBO session)
 - alert your calls by hand if necessary.
 You can define shortcuts for frequently used phrases and use them while entering explanations.